My Resume

 Redmond, WA

-• Architect for V1 release of Windows Azure platform AppFabric Access Control Service.
-Worked with Yahoo and Google on redesigning OAuth 1.0a into what is now OAuth 2.0 so as to radically reduce implementation complexity and introduce support for federation.
+• Architect for V1 release of the Windows Azure platform AppFabric Access Control Service.
+Created the design and worked with Yahoo and Google to standardize what is now OAuth 2.0 so as to radically reduce implementation complexity and introduce support for federation, both of which were missing from OAuth 1.0a.
+Also invented SWTs and later helped to define JWTs to enable secure token transfer over HTTP.
+Was Dev, Test and PM for ACS's SAML support.

 • Group PM for Microsoft's internal Cosmos service offering petabyte scale distributed data analysis for Bing.